Airbrush makeup has become a popular choice for brides everywhere. We dive into the benefits of airbrush makeup, here.

 Airbrushed makeup has an ultra-smooth finish that looks great in photos.
 It got its start on the red carpet and is used by makeup artists to the stars.
 They use it to make sure that their celebrity clients look their best for the cameras.
 If it’s good enough for the Oscars, it’s probably good enough for your wedding day.
 Airbrushed makeup will give your skin a red-carpet-worthy finish that will translate beautifully in all the gorgeous shots, both close-up and from afar, that your photographer captures.

 One of the biggest benefits of airbrushed makeup is that it most often doesn’t require touch ups.
 On your wedding day, you’ll be busy getting married and all, so you don’t want to have to sweat the small stuff, like reapplying your makeup.
-Airbrush foundation formulas can be either silicone-based or water-based, and the difference can be key in ensuring that it lasts all day.
+Airbrush foundation formulas can be either silicone-based or water-based, and the difference can be key in ensuring that it lasts all day—even without setting spray.
 If you’re using a silicone-based airbrush foundation, it’ll be much more water-resistant than traditional makeup.
 This means that it can hold up against sweat, tears, and rain, so you can cry your eyes out or dance your heart out without giving a second thought to messing up your makeup.
-Like all makeup, it will survive even better with a primer and setting powder, but if you remember those steps it shouldn’t falter at all.
+Like all makeup, it will survive even better with a primer and setting powder, but if you remember those steps, it shouldn’t falter at all.
 For makeup that will look just as good at your sparkler exit as it does when you walk down the aisle, airbrushed is a great option.

 As we said, the airbrush guns are pretty high-tech.
 So much so that they offer a range of coverage settings and speeds to ensure proper coverage for a variety of skin types and face segments.
 While a spray may not seem easy to manipulate, these guns are built for accuracy and they really do offer an allover, even finish.
 The coverage is buildable, but lightweight, so don’t be afraid that you’re committing to a full-coverage or heavy look if you opt for the airbrush.
 In fact, due to the spray technique, it’s quite the opposite.
 It goes on in light layers that dry quickly so that you can continue to add, or not, as you go, and thus customize the coverage to your personal taste.
 You can experience better coverage with a more lightweight feel than you can achieve with traditional methods.